-This module is aimed at all healthcare professionals with an interest in respiratory medicine working or engaging with the community setting, for example GPs, specialist nurses, respiratory registrars, academic clinical fellows, who are required to develop competencies in the management of respiratory disorders to an advanced level.
+This short course is aimed at all healthcare professionals with an interest in respiratory medicine working or engaging with the community setting, for example GPs, specialist nurses, respiratory registrars, academic clinical fellows, who are required to develop competencies in the management of respiratory disorders to an advanced level.

 - Pre contact reading demonstrating how evidence based practice is implemented effectively in practice.